Worker cooperative

 A worker cooperative is a cooperative owned and self-managed by its workers.
-This control may mean a firm where every worker-owner participates in decision-making in a democratic fashion, or it may refer to one in which management is elected by every worker-owner who each have one vote.
+The meaning of this control varies by definition; it may mean a firm where every worker-owner participates in decision-making in a democratic manner, or it may refer to one in which management is elected by every worker-owner, each of whom has one vote.
 Worker cooperatives may also be referred to as labor-managed firms.